-Table 7 shows the backtesting measures of the ES forecasts proposed by Embrechts, Kaufmann, and Patie (2005).
-The RSVskt model shows the best performance, followed by the RSVt model, for all null probabilities $\alpha \in \{0.5\%, 1\%, 5\%, 10\%\}$.
+Table 6 shows the backtesting measures of the ES forecasts proposed by Embrechts, Kaufmann, and Patie (2005).
+The RSVskt model shows the best performance, followed by the RSVt model, for all null probabilities $\alpha \in \{1\%, 5\%\}$.
 This indicates the importance of the fat tail and skewness in the return distribution.
 That is, the extended model also improves the ES forecasts.
+These results show that the RSVskt model provides better VaR and ES forecasts.
+This implies that the skewed and heavy-tailed error distribution is important when estimating the return quantiles.
+Overall, the extended model, either the RSVt or RSVskt model, improves the quantile forecasts for both DJIA and Nikkei 225.